La Madeleine-Bouvet

 La Madeleine-Bouvet (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Les Déserts, La Madeleine-Bouvet, La Nouebernon, La Pestière, La Beaudorière, Mesnault and La Godardière.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Two rivers flow through the commune, La Donnette and La Corbionne.